 Male supremacy misrepresents all women as genetically inferior, manipulative and stupid and reduces them to their reproductive or sexual function — with sex being something that they owe men and that can or even should be coerced out of them.
 Driven by a biological analysis of women as fundamentally inferior to men, male supremacists malign women specifically for their gender.
-Their thinly veiled desire for the domination of women and their conviction that the current system oppresses men in favor of women are the unifying tenets of the male supremacist worldview.
+A thinly veiled desire for the domination of women and a conviction that the current system oppresses men in favor of women are the unifying tenets of the male supremacist worldview.

 In their own words

 “Pussy is the only real empowerment women will ever know.
 Put all the hopelessly wishful thinking of feminist ideology aside and what remains is the fact that it is men and pretty much men only who draw power from accomplishment, who invent technology, build nations, cure disease, create empires and generally advance civilization.
 Women whether acknowledging it makes us feel warm and fuzzy or not, depend on men for all of that and the only tool they have at their disposal to have any sort of influence on any of it is the power of pussy and pussy is powerful indeed…Sexual robotics may well prove to be the best thing that ever happened to women from the standpoint of their humanity.... what would that do to the vast majority of women who would suddenly have to prove their worth as human beings beyond simply being the owners of said pussy."

 — Paul Elam, An Ear for Men, Sex Robots: Part 3 - Disempowering Pussy, October 2017

 "Women, please listen to Whoopi Goldberg.
 If you don’t want to be slapped, backhanded, punched in the mouth, decked or throttled keep your stinking hands off of other people.
 A man hitting you back after you have assaulted him does not make you a victim of domestic violence.
 It makes you a recipient of justice.
 Deal with it."